Chuck Forrest: Initial run

 Forrest, who was described at the time as a law student from Grand Blanc, Michigan, had a series of victories in Season 2 of Jeopardy!, starting on September 30, 1985.
 After four games, he set the regular play cash winnings record, with $60,000.
-When he went on to play his fifth game on October 4, 1985, he broke his own cash winnings record, with 5-day cash winnings of $72,800.
+When Forrest went on to play his fifth game on October 4, 1985, he broke his own cash winnings record, with 5-day cash winnings of $72,800.
 Under the Jeopardy! rules in effect at the time of Forrest's victory, he retired undefeated.
 His record lasted until early in Season 6 of Jeopardy!, when Bob Blake won $82,501.
 Blake's record lasted until the middle of Season 6, when Frank Spangenberg accumulated a 5-day total of $102,597.

 Tournament of Champions

-He went on to win the 1986 Tournament of Champions.
-In the quarterfinals, which was the first round, Forrest defeated Guy Tonti and Gary Palmer.
+Forrest went on to win the 1986 Tournament of Champions.
+In the quarterfinals, which was the first round, he defeated Guy Tonti and Gary Palmer.
 (Palmer advanced as a "wild card" high scoring nonwinner.)
-In the semi-finals, he defeated Jay Rosenberg and Gary Giardina He defeated Paul Rouffa and Marvin Shinkman in the two-game final, adding another $100,000 to his total cash winnings.
+In the semi-finals, Forrest defeated Jay Rosenberg and Gary Giardina.
+In the two-game final, Forrest defeated Paul Rouffa and Marvin Shinkman, adding another $100,000 to his total cash winnings.
 That final series was featured in a July 29, 1989, PBS documentary called Wise Guys, a behind-the scenes look at the program.